 Protein is about 4 calories per gram, so 330/4 = 82.5 grams of protein per day.

 Using the second equation we will use an example.
 According to the Metropolitan Height and Weight Tables a female who is 5’6” has an ideal body weight of about 145 lbs.
-So convert this to kilograms = 65.8 kg.
+Convert the weight from pounds to kilograms.
+145 lbs = 65.8 kg.
 So our formula is 1.5 grams of protein X Ideal Body Weight in KG:

 1.5 grams of protein x 65.8 kg = 98.7 grams of protein per day

 No, the answers are not the exact same, but you get a very strong idea of where your dietary protein intake should be per day.
-Apply yourself to these formulas and check your current protein intake with your ideal protein intake and if you’re hitting that mark, keep it up!
+Apply yourself to these formulas and compare your current protein intake to your ideal protein intake.
+If you’re hitting that mark, keep it up!
 If you are low, try supplementing your diet with protein supplements and you’ll be set!

 To Your Health!